To be considered for financial aid, you must generally meet the following minimum requirements.

 Ability to Benefit:

-If you did not meet the above Academic Qualification Requirement maybe qualify for Title IV student aid under one of the ability-to-benefit (ATB) alternatives if you were enrolled in a Title IV eligible program prior to July 1, 2012.
+If you did not meet the above Academic Qualification Requirement you may qualify for Title IV student aid under one of the ability-to-benefit (ATB) alternatives if you were enrolled in a Title IV eligible program prior to July 1, 2012.

 Passed a Department-approved ability-to-benefit test; or